mli/new-docs/python/guide/packages/gluon/trainer.md

 ### Forward and Backward Pass

-Before we can use the `trainer` we have created to update model parameters, we must first run the forward and backward passes.
+Before we can use the `trainer` to update model parameters, we must first run the forward and backward passes.
 Here we implement a function to compute the first two steps (forward step and backward step) of training the perceptron on a random dataset.

 ```{.python .input}
 batch_size = 8